If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 If you come into Wellington via Masterton, you should stop at the Pukaha Mount Bruce National Wildlife Centre.

 30km north of Masterton is the Pukaha Mount Bruce National Wildlife Centre.
 If you want to see native birds and lizards, this is the place for you.
 With an interactive history of the area and a café, there is plenty to see and do, as well as walking through the parkland.
-You can see New Zealand birds HiHi (Stitchbird), Kaka, Tui, Kakariki, Takahe and Kiwi.
+You can see New Zealand birds such as HiHi (Stitchbird), Kaka, Tui, Kakariki, Takahe, and Kiwi.
 Geckos and Tuatara also call this place home.

 There is also the only Kokako in captivity.
 Kahurangi, the Kokako, has been hand-reared and is so used to humans that she thinks she is one.
 A male Kokako was tried with Kahurangi for

 The Kaka and Eels have public feedings daily, where you can get up close with these locals.
-You can spend 3-5 hours here seeing the animals and walking the tracks and it is an excellent stop on your drive down to Wellington.
+You can spend 3-5 hours here seeing the animals and walking the tracks, and it is an excellent stop on your drive down to Wellington.

 How To Get Here